zjunlp/OneKE/README.md

 config_file=your_yaml_file_path # configuration file path, use the container path if inside a container python src/run.py --config $config_file # executed in the OneKE directory
 ```
+Refer to [here](https://github.com/zjunlp/OneKE/tree/main/examples/results) to get an overview of the knowledge extraction results.

 #### 🖊️Start with Python
 You can also try OneKE by directly running the `example.py` file located in the `example` directory.
 Specifically, execute the following commands: